ComiColor Cartoons

 ComiColor Cartoons is a series of twenty-five animated short subjects produced by Ub Iwerks from 1933 to 1936.
-The series was the last produced by Iwerks Studio; after losing distributor Metro-Goldwyn-Mayer in 1934, the Iwerks studio's senior company Celebrity Pictures (run by Pat Powers) had to distribute the films itself.
-The series was shot exclusively in Cinecolor.
+This cartoon series was the last produced by Iwerks' studio, Animated Pictures, under the studio's main financial backer who handled distribution rights of the films, Celebrity Pictures.
+The cartoons were all photographed exclusively in Cinecolor.

 Most of the ComiColor entries were based upon popular fairy tales and other familiar stories, including Jack and the Beanstalk, Old Mother Hubbard, The Bremen Town Musicians, and The Headless Horseman.